-Right now, we think the Tenba Axis tactical backpack is one of the best camera bags out there.
+Right now, we think the Tenba Axis tactical backpack is the best camera bag overall.
 It gives you a decent build quality and plenty of room to expand for a reasonable asking price.
 But the right camera bag for you naturally depends on your personal requirements.
 While most find space to stash a tablet or laptop alongside photographic equipment, some are better for compact system cameras than bulkier DSLRs, while others offer space for a camera drone too.
 So study the following list closely in order to find your own best fit.

 How to choose the best camera bag or case

 Of course, it’s not just the gear you’re going to be putting in the bag you need to think about.
 Also consider what you typically photograph – and what environments that places you in.
 For example, a street photographer might be better suited to an equally unobtrusive shoulder-worn messenger type bag that doesn’t obviously scream ‘photographer’.